B.S. Degree in Mathematics & Computer Science

-- Exhibit the ability to adapt to new environments, apply research methodologies, and to learn independently.
+- Exhibit the ability to adapt to new environments, apply research methodologies, and learn independently.

 - Work effectively in a team environment, including the ability to describe complex ideas and logical arguments in a clear, concise manner using both written and oral communication.

-- Demonstrate a thorough knowledge of the liberal arts, and an ability to think, act, and communicate from a Christian worldview in all areas of life.
+- Demonstrate a thorough knowledge of the liberal arts, living as a person of integrity with an ability to think, act, and communicate from a Christian worldview in all areas of life.

 Student must complete a minimum of 126 hours including the major, core, and minor if required.
 Elective hours may be needed to reach 126 hours.